National Parliamentary work

 PSNC's national work

-PSNC is one of the key supporters of the All-Party Pharmacy Group (see below) and takes every opportunity to brief members of the Group on current issues within community pharmacy.
+PSNC is one of the key supporters of the All-Party Pharmacy Group (see below) and regularly briefs members of the Group on current issues within community pharmacy.

 PSNC works with public affairs agency Luther Pendragon to support our work in this area, including the administration for the All-Party Pharmacy Group and the development of national pharmacy campaigns.